After more than a decade of eCommerce, the most common question I still get is “What is dropshipping?”

 In scenario 1, your profit per sale in this case will be $3, and that’s only if you didn’t spend any money on advertising.
 Not impressive, right?

-Low ticket niches like this can be websites like Oberlo, it’s not what I teach in my program and not something I’ve ever done.
+Low ticket niches like this can be setup through websites like Oberlo or Aliexpress, it’s not what I teach in my program and not something I recommend.

 The second scenario involves selling more expensive items, what I like to call high-ticket drop shipping.
 You sell an item for $1000 and the item cost is $500 wholesale.
 Then your shipping cost is $200.